SanChai20/Flexi-Proxy/public/docs/en/FAQ.md

 > Free users are currently allowed up to three token passes.
 If you need to create more, please contact us or stay tuned for future updates.

-### 3. Why are there multiple options available for the proxy service?
+### 3. Why are there multiple options available for the proxy gateway service?

 > This is because proxy services are deployed across different regions or countries.
 Please select the option that best fits your specific use case.